 We’re pumped to introduce you to some more Midwesterners!
 This is Tom, Liana and Stan the Tan Van, who are originally from Wisconsin but lived in Portland, Oregon for 11 years before they hit the road.
 They chat all about life in their 1995 Ford E-150 Conversion Van and the endless streams of creativity that life on the road has flooded into their lives in the most beautiful ways.

 Planning a van build?
 Read our free guide.
 We cover just about everything you need to know – from planning, to insulation, to solar and electrical, to picking appliances, to essential tools.
 Get started today so you can get out there on the road!

 Well, all over😉 We are currently official South Dakota residents.
 We’ve been spending some time with family in WI after the holidays but will be heading to the southwest soon.

 What specs can you tell us about your rig?

 Stan is a 1995 Ford E-150 Conversion Van.
 We found him on Craigslist for $3,000.
 He had 130,000 miles on the odometer, but besides some minor repairs was in great shape.

-The only real electrical appliance we have is our Dometic fridge.
-We built a DIY electrical system with a 220 Ah battery bank, which charges off the alternator and a 100W solar panel.
-This runs our fridge, lighting, and charges all our electronics.
+The only real electrical appliance we have is our 12V portable fridge.
+We built a DIY electrical system with a 220 Ah battery bank, which charges from the alternator and a 100W solar panel.
+This runs our Dometic fridge, lighting, and charges all our electronics.
 It’s a modest set-up but so far has fit our needs.
 We’re usually good for 4-6 days without having to drive to charge.